oliver-sierra-telus/DSU-design-pattern-doc/behaviorPatterns/Interpreter/Interpreter.md

 |-----|-----|
 |Easy to change and extend the grammar.
 Existing expressions can be inherited and modified as required.|Complex grammars are difficult to maintain as there will be a lot of terminal classes|
 |Implementation is easy as almost all the terminal classes have similar implementations||

+>[!NOTE]
+>For more information about how to use in the code, you can go through the folder called "src" in this folder (Interpreter)

 ##### References.